How A Rising Star Of White Nationalism Broke Free From The Movement

 On the "rebranding" of white supremacy, led in part by Derek's father, Don Black

-Black: My dad popularized the term "white nationalism" ... when he founded Stormfront and called it a white nationalist community, and he saw the distinction between white nationalism and white supremacy as being one that he didn't want anything bad for anyone else, he just wanted everybody to be forcibly put in different spaces, and that that was not about superiority it was just about the well-being of everybody. ...
+Derek Black: My dad popularized the term "white nationalism" ... when he founded Stormfront and called it a white nationalist community, and he saw the distinction between white nationalism and white supremacy as being one that he didn't want anything bad for anyone else — he just wanted everybody to be forcibly put in different spaces, and that that was not about superiority, it was just about the well-being of everybody. ...
 Looking back on it, that is totally irrational.
 How exactly do you think you're going to forcibly separate everybody and that that's not supremacy?

-Saslow: They believed America was founded as a white supremacist country. ...
+Eli Saslow: They believed America was founded as a white supremacist country. ...
 Their job was just to give people a space to say racist ideas in a more explicit, proud, confident way. ...

 White nationalism, I think, effectively identifies a movement of people who are actively pursuing an end cause of separating races into different homelands.
 White supremacy, unfortunately, is something that's much more endemic, and much more structured into what the country is.